Quetzalpetlatl Corona

 Quetzalpetlatl Corona is a corona in Lada Terra on the planet Venus.
 Latitude 68° South, Longitude 357° East.
 It has a diameter of 780 kilometers, and is the 4th largest corona on Venus.
 It lies in part on the Lada Rise, with part of the corona intersecting the Ammavuro-Quetzalpetlatl belt in the northwestern region of Lada Terra.

 It is named for Quetzalpetlatl, an Aztec fertility goddess.
+It was accepted by the IAU in the year 1991.